-- 8. You may use the Calendar buttons to revise your start and end dates/times, if needed. - 9.
-The Save Video screen will display a thumbnail representing each of the Players that were on the Stage.
-To select one of these for export, find the Player you want, then select the file type you want to export.
-Orchid Core VMS supports the MKV, MOV, and Dewarp video file types (as explained earlier). - 10.
-Once you select a file type, Orchid Core VMS will begin downloading the video. - 11.
+- 11. Now click on the file type you want to export.
+Orchid Core VMS supports the MKV, MOV, and Dewarp video file types (as explained earlier).
+Once you select a file type, Orchid Core VMS will begin downloading the video. - 12.
 Notice that the Save Video screen is still open.
 If there were multiple Players on the Stage when you selected the video, you may export video from another Player from the same time period.
-(Follow steps 9 and 10.) - 12.
+(Follow steps 9 through 11.) - 13.
 Press the Done button when you are finished exporting this selection of video.